jomakori/notes-app/README.md

 ## Overview

-This repository hosts the markdown notes application, both the frontend and backend code.
-It is built using Encore.Go and is a tweaked version of [its original](https://github.com/encoredev/examples/tree/main/meeting-notes)
+This repository hosts the markdown notes application, including both the frontend and backend code.
+It is a markdown notes app built with a Go backend and a Node.js (React/TypeScript) frontend.

 ![Frontend](./images/demo.gif)